Fire prevention: Elderly and disabled people

-Elderly and disabled people are potentially at greater risk in emergency situations as a result of poor mobility or not understanding the danger they are in.
+Elderly and disabled people are potentially at greater risk in emergency situations as a result of poor mobility or intellectual disability from age.
 Fire prevention outreach often involves ensuring that these groups have a clearly defined plan of what to do in the event of an emergency and easy access to emergency exits.

+Elderly people are considered by the United States Fire Administration those to be the ages of 65 and older and those that have mental and physical impairments and may rely heavily on medical supplements to get through their everyday lives.

-Landlords
+Landlords and caretakers

 In many jurisdictions, landlords are responsible for implementing fire prevention and fire safety measures in accordance with various laws.

-Lessons

-Fire prevention education can take the form of videos, pamphlets, and banners.
-Often, the messages and lessons are simple tips.
-Common lessons taught during fire prevention seminars include:
+Landlords must perform regular fire safety risk assessments in order to identify if any properties could be potentially harmed by fires.